2019 Alberta wildfires: Evacuations

-Voluntary evacuation alerts were issued for High Level and immediate surrounding area on May 19, followed by evacuation orders issued for High Level and Bushe River Reserve on May 20, as a result of the Chuckegg Creek Fire.
+Voluntary evacuation alerts were issued for High Level and the immediate surrounding area on May 19, followed by evacuation orders issued for High Level and Bushe River Reserve on May 20, as a result of the Chuckegg Creek Fire.
 The community of Steen River was evacuated on May 28.
 On May 29, further evacuation orders for certain areas such as the La Crete Ferry Campground, Mackenzie County east of the Peace River, County of Northern Lights north of Manning, Paddle Prairie Metis Settlement and the Twin Lakes campground.
 Later in the day, more evacuation orders were issued for the Hamlet of Wabasca, and Bigstone Cree Nation.
 The following day, the Hamlet of Sandy Lake was placed under an evacuation order.

 By May 30, 5,000 High Level area residents were still unable to return home.